 Boese, E.S., LeBlanc, M.D., and Quinn, B.A.
 (2017).
 EngageCSEdu: Making interdisciplinary connections to engage students.
 ACM Inroads, v8(2), 33-36.

 LeBlanc, M.D.
 (2016).
 Computing and the Digital Humanities.
 An NCWIT Teaching Paper: National Center for Women & Information Technology.
 Published sets of course materials for the “Computing for Poets” course.

 LeBlanc, M.D. and Drout, M.D.C.
 (June 2, 2015).
 DNA and 普通話 (Mandarin): Bringing introductory programming to the Life Sciences and Digital Humanities.
 Procedia Computer Science: International Conference on Computational Science, 51, 1937-1946.

-Students “connect” a computer science course with one of two English courses: Anglo-Saxon Literature or Tolkien.
-Read more about our English-Computer Science connection and check out some of the course materials in the “Computing for Poets” course.
+At Wheaton, students often “connect” a computer science course with one of two English courses: Anglo-Saxon Literature or Tolkien.
+Check out some of the course materials to teach introductory programming in the “Computing for Poets” course.

 The use of computers to manage the storage and retrieval of written texts creates new opportunities for scholars of ancient and other written works.
 Recent advances in computer software, hypertext, and database methodologies have made it possible to ask novel questions about a poem, a story, a trilogy, or an entire corpus.
 Check out our web-based workflow to help new users perform computational analyses of digitized texts: Lexos.